ironsheep/P2-vscode-langserv-extension/TASKS-User-RPi.md

 fi
 ```

-If you installed PNut_TS you will also want to do this for it as well.
+If you installed PNut-TS you will also want to do this for it as well.

 Here I edit my ~/.profile and add the path to pnut_ts.